roseengineering/rffilter/README.md

 ![multiple](examples/multiple.png)

 The same crystal filter as above but with holder parallel capacitance across the crystals.
-Again, the crystal values and their placements in the filter are from the Dishal program's owners manual, otherwise it is the same filter as the example from the Steder article.
+The filter is an example from the Dishal program's owners manual.

 ```